gunesevitan/cs/[Course] IBM Data Science Professional Certificate/Course 3 - Data Science Methodology/README.md

-#### This is the directory of quiz answers from the course "Data Science Methodology" by IBM on Coursera. ####
+#### This is the directory of quiz answers, assignments and notes from the course "Data Science Methodology" by IBM on Coursera. ####

-* .ipynb files have quiz answers from each week.
+* .ipynb files have quiz answers, assignments and notes from each week.

 ------------------------------------------------------------